rd--/stsc3/md/c-smalltalk.md

 C-Smalltalk utilises a subset of the SuperCollider syntax as an alternate notation for writing Smalltalk programs.

 C-Smalltalk programs will not ordinarily be valid SuperCollider programs without extending the SuperCollider class library.
+However with some care it's possible to write programs that are acceptable to both systems.

 ## Implicit primary message notation